sshane/openpilot-archive/README.md

 reboot
 ```

-The `--depth 1` flag shallow clones the fork, it ends up being about 90 Mb so you can get the fork up and running quick.
+The `--depth 1` flag shallow clones the fork, it ends up being about 90 Mb so you can get the fork up and running quickly.
 Once you install Stock Additions, [automatic updating](#Automatic-updates) should always keep openpilot up to date with the latest from my fork!

 Branches
 -----